Ada-Developers-Academy/core-projects/adagrams/submit.md

 * topics: python, python-oop
 ##### !question

-Place the URL of your team project repo here.
+Place the URL of your project repo here.
 Review instructions in the [How to Submit](../ada-project-practices/how-to-submit.md) repo if needed.

 ##### !end-question
 ##### !placeholder

-The URL to your team project repo on GitHub: https://github.com/<your-username>/<project-name>
+The URL to your project repo on GitHub: https://github.com/<your-username>/<project-name>

 ##### !end-placeholder
 ### !end-challenge